anaconda/mlflow-tracking-server/docs/source/installation_guide.md

     **Details**
       * The backend store URI will most likely contain credentials for the connection and should not be exposed within anaconda-project.yml as plain text.
-      * For additional details see: [SQLAlchemy - Engine Configuration](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls) and [MLFlow - Backend Stores](https://mlflow.org/docs/2.3.0/tracking.html#backend-stores).
+      * For additional details see: [SQLAlchemy - Engine Configuration](https://docs.sqlalchemy.org/en/20/core/engines.html#database-urls) and [MLflow - Backend Stores](https://mlflow.org/docs/2.6.0/tracking.html#backend-stores).

     **Default**